Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux.md

    $ scp kong-enterprise-edition-1.3.0.1.aws.rpm <amazon user>@<server>:~
    ```

-*Optional:* Steps 7 and 8 are for verifying the integrity of the package.
+*Optional:* The following steps are for verifying the integrity of the package.
 They are not necessary to move on to [installation](#option-1-if-installing-via-a-downloaded-rpm-package).

 7. Download Kong's official public key to ensure the RPM package's integrity: